brooklynrail/brooklynrail-platform/content/events/2020/08/radical-poetry-reading-with-andrei-codrescu.md

       “open field investigator” of consciousness, committed to the possibilities of radical shifts of language and states of mind to create new modal structures and montages of attention. "
-  - person: vincent-katz
-    event_bio: "Vincent Katz is the author of the poetry collections Broadway for Paul (2020),  Southness (2016) and Swimming Home (2015) and the book of translations, The Complete Elegies of Sextus Propertius (2004).
-His writing on contemporary art and poetry has appeared in Apollo, Art in America, ARTnews, The Brooklyn Rail, and The Poetry Project Newsletter.
-As curator of the “Readings in Contemporary Poetry” series at Dia: Chelsea, Katz edited the anthology Readings in Contemporary Poetry (Dia Art Foundation, 2017).
-He lives in New York City."
-  - person: john-godfrey
-    event_bio: "John Godfrey was born in Massena, N.Y. in 1945.
-He is the author of 14 collections of poetry, including The City Keeps: Selected and New Poems 1966-2014 (Wave Books, May 2016).
-He received an A.B. from Princeton University in 1967, and took a B.S. in Nursing from Columbia University in 1994.
-He has received fellowships from the General Electric Foundation (1984), the Foundation for Contemporary Arts (2009), and the Z Foundation (2013), and was winner of a Foundation for Contemporary Arts Grant for 2009..
-He retired in 2011 after 17 years as a nurse clinician in HIV/AIDS.
-      He has lived in the East Village of Manhattan since the 1960s."
 date: 2020-08-26 13:00:00 -0500
 end_date: 2020-08-26 14:00:00 -0500
 series: 116